 Diverse – My diverse background and experiences have provided me with opportunities to reach students in a variety of ways.
-Working with local, indigenous, and international students encourages me to not only welcome their perspectives, but also provide diverse and equitable learning experiences.
-I am inclusive in my teaching by encouraging students from a variety of backgrounds, abilities, and experiences to enhance my courses with their expertise.
-I also believe that students learn best when they have access to a variety of pedagogical methods and are engaged in a variety of ways.
-I lecture, facilitate discussions, and allow my students to lecture and facilitate discussions, while also providing a variety of hands-on active experiences.
+Working with local, Indigenous, and international students encourages me to welcome their perspectives, and provide diverse and equitable learning experiences.
+I am inclusive in my teaching by encouraging students from all backgrounds, abilities, and experiences to enhance my courses with their expertise.
+I believe that intersectionality is an asset to bring all voices and ideas forward in all types of learning settings.
+I also believe that students learn best when they can engage with learning through a variety of pedagogical methods.
+I lecture, facilitate discussions, and allow my students to lecture and facilitate discussions, while also providing a large variety of hands-on active experiences.

 Inspirational – When I teach, it is my chance to share my knowledge and enthusiasm for leadership and learning.
 I develop a strong rapport with my students through active listening, humour, support, and actions that improve the learning environment.
 I am very passionate about education and want my students to become passionate as well.
 I encourage them to become designers of their own education.
-I give students an opportunity to share their pre-existing knowledge and beliefs while also a chance to improve their practices and become professionals.
-I am extremely supportive of my students in any need, including academic and social support.
+By giving students an opportunity to share their pre-existing knowledge and beliefs, it improves their practice on the road to becoming professionals in their field.
+All learners are welcomed into my learning environment.
+I am extremely supportive of my students, including those requiring academic and/or social support.

 I acknowledge that I am consistently learning the best practices of an effective educator.
 Ongoing assessment of my teaching style refines my practice.
 As I interact with students and colleagues, I continue to adapt and refine my practice to become a more effective educator, which is grounded in my passion for teaching and learning.